godotengine/godot-docs/index.rst

 .. only:: not i18n

-  .. note:: Godot's documentation is available in various languages and versions.
+  .. note:: Godot's documentation :snakepascal:`is_available;;IsAvailable` in various languages and versions.
             Expand the "Read the Docs" panel at the bottom of the sidebar to see the list.